carpentries/instructor-training/checkout.md

 3. [Stable Software Carpentry lessons](https://software-carpentry.org/lessons/):
     we are currently accepting solutions to existing exercises, diagrams, and improvements to learning objectives.

-## Take Part in An Online Discussion Session
+## Part 2: Take Part in An Online Discussion Session
 <a name="discussion-session"></a>

 After you have submitted a change to one of our lessons,